pmattes/x3270/st-relay/README.md

 # README for the st-relay service
 ## Overview
-st-relay is a service that relays TCP connections from one port to another, handling TLS encryption and TELNET STARTTLS negotiation.
+st-relay is a service that relays TELNET connections from one port (and host) to another, handling TLS encryption and TELNET STARTTLS negotiation.
 It is a bit like a single-purpose version of *stunnel*.

 ## Protocol negotiation
+st-relay handles both client-side and server-side TLS initiation.

 In the default negotiation mode, st-relay waits up to 2 seconds for the client to initiate a TLS tunnel.
 After 2 seconds, it sends a TELNET DO STARTTLS sequence, asking the client to initiate the tunnel.
 If the client does not agree to STARTTLE and create the tunnel within 5 seconds, st-relay closes the connection.

 If the client sends other TELNET negotiations besides WILL STARTTLS, st-relay refuses them with a DONT.
 If the client refuses STARTTLS (WONT STARTTLS), st-relay closes the connection.